-Send data to Zendesk¶
+Send customer profiles to Zendesk¶

 Zendesk is a service-first CRM company that builds software designed to improve customer relationships by providing support, chat, and community services that span channels.